InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 Instead when visiting your neighbors you're likely to at least knock on their door.
 Likewise in InnerSource after making your changes to the codebase you'll submit them as a pull request.
-Much like you wouldn't go about making large changes and what you consider improvments to your neighbors home, in Inner Source you will anticipate and follow the projects collaboration guidelines.
+Much like you wouldn't go about making large changes and what you consider improvments to your neighbors home, in InnerSource you will anticipate and follow the project's collaboration guidelines.
 In turn your hosts will show you the way - in InnerSource that translates to existing trusted committers spending their time to mentor guests.